Sacha Bastien

-Sacha Charles Julian Guy Bastien (born 22 January 1995) is a French professional footballer who plays as a goalkeeper.
+Sacha Charles Julian Guy Bastien (born 22 January 1995) is a former French professional footballer who played as a goalkeeper.

 Bastien started his career playing in the French Championnat National 3 for the respective reserve teams of CS Sedan Ardennes and Stade de Reims.
 He made his first-team debut for Reims in Ligue 1 in September 2014.
 He subsequently joined Bastia-Borgo at the start of the 2017–18 season, spending one year there before signing for US Granville of the Championnat National 2.
 Bastien signed for English League Two club Stevenage in August 2019 and spent the 2019–20 season there.
 He joined Gillingham of League One in January 2021 on a short-term contract, where he spent the remainder of the 2020–21 season.
 He returned to Stevenage in August 2021 and spent the 2021–22 season there.

 Club career

 France

 Bastien began his career playing for the CS Sedan Ardennes reserve team in the Championnat National 3.
 He made his debut, aged 17, in a 1–1 draw with Grande Synthe on 25 August 2012.
 He made 15 appearances for the club's reserves during the 2012–13 season.
 The following season, Bastien joined Stade de Reims on 5 September 2013, and he spent his first year there playing for Reims' reserve team.
 He started for the first team in their Ligue 1 match against his hometown club FC Metz on 27 September 2014.
 Bastien picked up a thigh strain in the match and was subsequently replaced by Cyriak Garel in the 22nd-minute of the match.

 Ahead of the 2017–18 season, Bastien signed for Bastia-Borgo of the Championnat National 2.
 He made three first-team appearances during the season, as well as making three further appearances for the Bastia-Borgo II team.
 The following season, Bastien joined US Granville, also competing in the Championnat National 2, and made 10 appearances for the club's first team during the season.